-Google Cloud and Workday announced a strategic partnership that will enable businesses across the world to further their digital transformations.
+Google Cloud and Workday partnership helps businesses further their digital transformations

 As a Workday preferred cloud partner across core industries—such as healthcare, financial services, and retail—Google Cloud will help businesses run Workday enterprise applications for finance, HR, and planning in a public cloud environment, with ease-of-management, and low network latency.